-Call option spreading can involve the purchase of a call option and the sale of a call option at a higher contract strike price, both having the same expiration month.
+Call option spreading usually involves the purchase of a call option and the sale of a call option at a higher contract strike price, both having the same expiration month.
 The purpose of this type of transaction is to allow the holder to be exposed to the general market characteristics of a security without the outlay of capital to own the security and to offset the cost by selling the call option with a higher contract strike price.
 In this type of transaction, the spread holder "locks in" a maximum profit, defined as the difference in contract prices reduced by the net cost of implementing the spread.
 This is a long call spread position that represents a bullish posture on the underlying security.
-Put option spreading can involve the purchase of a put option and the sale of a put option at a lower contract strike price, both having the same expiration month.
+Put option spreading usually involves the purchase of a put option and the sale of a put option at a lower contract strike price, both having the same expiration month.
 The purpose of this type of transaction is to allow the holder to purchase protection on the underlying security and to partially offset the cost by selling the put option with a lower contract strike price.
-In this type of transaction, the spread holder strike and provides protection down to the lower strike.
+In this type of transaction, the spread holder has protection on the underlying that goes into the money at the higher strike and provides protection to the lower strike.
 This is a "long put" spread position that represents a bearish posture on the underlying security.
-Short Options spreads involve the sale of a call or put and the purchase of a corresponding call or put at a strike price that is further from the money than the call or put that was sold, both having the same expiration month.
+Short Options spreads to involve the sale of a call or put and the purchase of a corresponding call or put at a strike price that is further from the money than the call or put that was sold, both having the same expiration month.
 This transaction is called a 'credit spread' because it produces a net credit to the account of the investor.
 The maximum profit is the credit that was collected by the investor.
 The maximum loss is the difference in contract prices reduced by the net proceeds collected by the investor when implementing the spread.
 This is a bullish position when selling a spread with puts and a bearish position when selling a spread with calls.